 But there are some who say that the Bible never really taught the doctrine of the resurrection.
 That whole matter of resurrection was something that was invented by Paul or by Peter or by one of the others.
 Nothing could be further from the truth.
 Consider three— only three of so many—biblical categorical affirmations of the resurrection of Jesus Christ.
 Let’s begin with the old testament.

-The Resurrection Was Prophesied in the Old Testament (Job, the Psalms and Daniel)
+The Resurrection of Jesus was Prophesied in the Old Testament

 Misguided students and unscrupulous scholars of Scripture have sometimes erroneously claimed that the concept of the resurrection is absent in Judaism; and, therefore, an unknown idea in the Old Testament.
 Such false teaching (or to be more charitable: “ignorance”) not only denies the very words of the Old Testament but also defies the very teaching of Jesus.
 For our resurrected Redeemer revealed to the disciples on the road to Emmaus the truth of the Old Testament and His resurrection: